 It is needless to talk about the importance of the microphone in your PC.
-Just think of all your meetings on Skype or Zoom and the like, and you already realize how much of a setback a non-functional microphone on your Windows 10 laptop is.
+Just think of all your meetings on Skype or Zoom and the like, and you already realize how much of a setback a non-functional microphone on your Windows 11 or Windows 10 laptop is.

 1. Check Microphone Privacy Settings

 Back in 2019, Microsoft introduced new privacy features to Windows that give you more granular control over which apps are accessing your microphone.
 The side effect of this is that certain apps may be blocked from using your microphone without you even knowing.

 To check Microsoft privacy settings in Windows 10 and 11, follow the settings below:

 - In Windows 10, Go to “Settings -> Privacy -> Microphone.”
 The corresponding option in Windows 11 is “Settings -> Privacy & Security -> Microphone.”